South Carolina Teacher Certification Application Information and Instructions

 Step 5: If the South Carolina Department of Education is not listed as a recipient on your Praxis score reports (content and pedagogy), you will need to contact ETS and request that they mail an official score report directly to SC DOE.
 You may do this by calling 1-800-772-9476 or by submitting an Additional Score Report Request Form to ETS via fax or mail.

-Step 6: If you have already worked as a full-time teacher-of-record prior to applying for South Carolina Licensure, you need to include the Experience Verification form as part of your application packet.
+Step 6: If you have already worked for a South Carolina district full-time prior to applying for South Carolina Licensure, you need to include the Experience Verification form as part of your application packet.
 Also, if you already hold a current teaching license in another state, you need to submit a copy of both sides of that license as well.

 Step 7: Mail your completed college verification form and official transcripts to: